archethic-foundation/aeip/AEIP-2.md

 #### Creation

+The attribute `collection` is used to distinguish different properties for each NFT.

+This attribute is an array of object which each object represent the properties for a specific NFT. (object have the same format than `properties` attribute)

-In that sense, the `properties` and `supply` can be checked to ensure the right number of distinct UTXO we want to create.
+In that sense, the `collection` and `supply` can be checked to ensure the right number of distinct UTXO we want to create. `supply` has to be the same value than the length of `collection` array.

-To achieve this, the `properties` attribute will be used, to determine the number of distinct UTXO we want to create.

-Each property list, will produce several UTXO with their own ID, to give unique properties to a collection item.
+Each collection object will produce a UTXO with its own ID, to give unique properties to a collection item.

 For example, if we want to create a collection of 3 tokens, which should be unique and transferable separately, we can encode the transaction content in that way:
 ```jsonc